SwissTPH/COVID_measures_by_canton/README.md

 COVID\_measures\_CH
 ================
 Robert Pascal Dünner
-11/23/2020
+12/17/2020

 ## Introduction

 These data sets were created to track the implementation and relaxation dates of all non-pharmaceutical measures against SARS-CoV-2 in each canton of Switzerland.

 As of November 2020, there are several federally mandated measures in place across the whole of Switzerland.
 However, cantons are free to implement additional (or more restrictive) measures.
 Thus the collated data here includes both the federal measures that are identical across all cantons, as well as additional more restrictive measures by canton layered on top of the federal measures.
+As of beginning of December a lot of new measures, both federal and cantonal, have been implemented that concern the opening hours of businesses, restaurants etc. Those measures are only very badly represented in this data set, as it does not track opening hours.

 ## Data set